Carnival of Souls (1962)

 Mary goes out shopping and as she changes in the dressing room, the screen ripples, an ominous foreshadowing of what’s to come.
 Just for fun, she can’t open the door for a minute.
 Little things like this ratchet up the tension.
 Suddenly, no one can hear her.
 She tries to get the attention of everyone in the store but no one can see her either.
 What’s worse, all of the sounds around her have disappeared.
 Cars stop honking.
 Birds stop chirping.
 It’s a clever and economic way to transport her into a new, scary universe.
 I was once in a short play which reminded me of this situation as all of the sound in the world had disappeared and the only way to reverse the effect was to kiss someone.
 Mary isn’t that fortunate, however, and if she had to pick between dead silence and kissing that awful John, I think she’d let things stay quiet.

 As quick as it went away, the sound returns to her world.
 She runs into a doctor (Stan Levitt) on the street, who is a bit intense but takes her to his office.
 Dr. Samuels has a real old-fashioned bedside manner.
 It’s never addressed, but he seems like the type who thinks women get hysterical due to their ‘sensitive nerves’ or ‘time of the month’ and he’d probably prescribe her Quaaludes at the drop of a hat.
-He believes that her visions of ‘The Man’ is a manifestation of her trauma after surviving the accident.
+He believes that her visions of ‘The Man’ are a manifestation of her trauma after surviving the accident.
 It’s a decent theory and she tries to get on with her life, but the carnival draws her back.
 This time, she enters and the effect is haunting.
 Gorgeous wide shots show how vast and empty the structures are and the wind blows through the buildings, disturbing the tattered streamers and chandeliers hanging above the decaying dance floor.
 There’s a recurring theme of barriers; the camera is often slightly behind something she wishes to get past.
 It’s as if she’s in some kind of limbo and trying to make her way to the other side.

 She goes to the church, intending to practice on the organ.
 Instead, we’re treated to a terrifying montage of ghouls rising out of the water and spinning on the dance floor, dark circles under their eyes, and ‘The Man’ reaching out toward the camera.
 Hands come down on her own and it’s the priest.
 He fires her for playing blasphemous music, probably rock and/or roll.
 What the Hell could she possibly have been playing to make her get shit canned?